turrilld/student-webdev-labs/reflection.md

 - Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

   I was able to complete the first four exercises on my own.
 However, my solutions varied a bit from the ones suggested and were much longer than those were.
-I also had issues getting my testing eviroment working to actually test my scripts, so I wound up testing both my own code and the solutions repeatedly until I fixed the issue.
-The last three exercises required me to refrence the solutions to find what I was doing wrong.
+I also had issues getting my testing enviroment working to actually test my scripts, so I wound up testing both my own code and the solutions repeatedly until I fixed the issue.
+The last three exercises required me to reference the solutions to find what I was doing wrong.

 - How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?